The 6 Things You Should Know About Ed Gillespie

 1) He wants to “defund” Planned Parenthood

 He’s dodged the question for years, but now we have confirmation.
-If Gillespie gets elected to the governor’s mansion in November, he said he would sign a bill that would block access to care at Planned Parenthood health centers in Virginia.
+If Gillespie is elected in November, he said he would sign a bill that would block access to care at Planned Parenthood health centers in Virginia.